Commercial Cleaning Contract (Australia)

 What to Include in Your Commercial Cleaning Contract (Australia)

-A comprehensive Australian Commercial Cleaning Contract should address the following key elements.
+A thorough Australian Commercial Cleaning Contract should address the following key elements.

 Detailed scope of services — List every task included in each service visit with specificity: rooms, surfaces, fixtures, and methods.
 Include a clear exclusions list to prevent disputes about what is and is not included.
 Specify whether periodic deep cleaning tasks (carpet shampooing, facade washing, high-level dusting) are included or priced separately.